unmateo/about-python/concurrency/README.md

 Concurrency is...

-> [Oxford] (https://www.lexico.com/en/definition/concurrence) The fact of two or more events or circumstances happening or existing at the same time.
+> [Oxford](https://www.lexico.com/en/definition/concurrence): The fact of two or more events or circumstances happening or existing at the same time.

-> [Wikipedia] (https://en.wikipedia.org/wiki/Concurrency_(computer_science)) The ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
+> [Wikipedia](https://en.wikipedia.org/wiki/Concurrency_(computer_science)): The ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.

-> [@tiangolo] (https://fastapi.tiangolo.com/async/#asynchronous-code) Asynchronous code just means that the language has a way to tell the computer / program that at some point in the code, he will have to wait for something else to finish somewhere else.
+> [@tiangolo](https://fastapi.tiangolo.com/async/#asynchronous-code): Asynchronous code just means that the language has a way to tell the computer / program that at some point in the code, he will have to wait for something else to finish somewhere else.
 Let's say that something else is called "slow-file".

 ## When is concurrency useful?